petermattia/petermattia/_cyclic_voltammetry_simulation/CVwebapp.md

 <body>

     I did a thing.
-Check it out here!
+Check it out here! <br>

+    To study the concentration profiles, use the
+    <a href="/cyclic_voltammetry_simulation/index.html">MATLAB version</a>
+    of this app.

     <div id="CVplot"><!-- Plotly chart will be drawn inside this DIV --></div>
     <br>